-Whether you’re working from home or helping kids login for distance learning, these important reminders can help you and your family stay safe online at home:
+Whether you’re working from home or helping kids login for distance learning, these important reminders can help you and your family stay safe online at home.

-Beware of email phishing scams.
 News coverage surrounding the novel coronavirus has resulted in a rash of online scams.
 Fake emails from the CDC and other health organizations have been reported.
 The email messages might ask you to open an attachment or click a link to see the latest statistics.
 If you click on the attachment or embedded link, you risk downloading malicious software (malware) onto your device.

 To avoid this and other phishing scams: